 • Durable goods

-Voice of Client data collection can be thought of in two ways: Proactive and Reactive.
+Voice of customer data collection can be thought of in two ways: Proactive and Reactive.

 Proactive

 It’s always better to be proactive rather than reactive in life.
-The same principle applies to gathering the Voice of Client.
-In the proactive model, you reach out to people before there is a problem or the task is complete.
+The same principle applies to gathering the Voice of the customer.
+In the proactive model, you reach out to people before completing a problem or task.
 Here are a few ideas:

 • “Go to the Gemba” – get out on the floor and watch what is happening in real life.